playing the Oregon Trail card game

 Side note, I really want this Jurassic Trail shirt.
 I think it’s kinda funny.

 These are your supply cards.
 You HAVE to play them strategically because there are only a few places to get more cards.
-While occasionally the calamity cards give you good results, mostly it costs you resources.
+While occasionally the calamity cards give you good results, mostly they cost you resources.

 This was the hardest part of the game, figuring out when you want to play these resources, and it was surprisingly heart-rending when you didn’t have the supplies.